pjdohertygis/SARCOP/README.md

 # Version 7 Highlights
 ## Changes to the XLSForm / Template (by SARWG)
-- Added A Follow-Up Question
+- Added A Follow-Up Question for taking action on waypoints like Victim Detected, Victim Confirmed, Human Remains Detected, or any other waypoints that would typically require further action. https://github.com/pjdohertygis/SARandFirstResponderSurvey/issues/31
-- Added A Review Status Question
+- Added A Review Status Question for vetting data before being sent to external stakeholders. https://github.com/pjdohertygis/SARandFirstResponderSurvey/issues/7
+- Removed the Patient Identification field because it was causing technical issues on the backend (prevented deploying multiple surveys from the source feature layer) and it was also a potential policy issue for agencies that cannot collect PII without prohibitive restrictions. https://github.com/pjdohertygis/SARandFirstResponderSurvey/issues/16
+- Reverse Geocoding for pulling approximate address data (when online). https://github.com/pjdohertygis/SARandFirstResponderSurvey/issues/26
+- Added an Operational Period field (optional).  https://github.com/pjdohertygis/SARandFirstResponderSurvey/issues/13

+See the closed issues page for a full list https://github.com/pjdohertygis/SARandFirstResponderSurvey/issues?q=is%3Aissue+is%3Aclosed

 ## Updates to Survey123 App (by Esri)
 - You can now use Standard Map Types via Settings (See Doc) and this allows you to see the web map from the basemap switcher.
 Now you can see your waypoints collected, tracklines, and assignments areas, etc.